veropetit/BeStarsMiMeS/02-LSDMaskCalculation.md

 ## 4. Masks tailored by Asif

-> TODO this needs to be updated
+> TODO: this needs to be updated

 Asif has tailored some masks to specifically match the observations, keeping only lines that are clearly seen and in absorption ***(is this accurate?)***.